 Update 8/2011: There has now been a study indicating there may be scientific proof after all that some people are hard-wired to wake more easily with sound while others sleep right through it.
 Read more here.

 When your baby is a newborn, he will spend most of his time in a deep sleep and likely sleep through almost ANYTHING!
 In deep sleep, it takes a lot to wake us up (adults included).
 Around 6 weeks old, he will become more social and start returning your smiles.
 This might be around the time the dog barking or that noise outside starts becoming interesting and he may not be able to sleep through as much, but usually he will still be in a deep sleep a lot of the time.
 By 4 months old, the way he sleeps changes a lot in when he goes into deep sleep and may be even more affected by noise.

-So, next time someone tells you to get baby used to sleeping with noise, no, don’t walk on your tip toes, but please give your baby a quiet place to sleep if he needs it.
+So, the next time someone tells you to get baby used to sleeping with noise, don’t walk on your tip toes!
+But please do try some white noise, and give your baby a quiet place to sleep if he needs it.
 I can tell you one thing, I certainly can’t sleep with my dogs barking outside my door or the radio blaring.
 I don’t expect my babies to, either.